Powered by

 Challenges faced by the drivers

 However, there are obstacles too, upon talking to some e-rickshaw drivers, it was revealed that there are no charging points in the towns.
-Hence, they rely on home electricity to charge up the vehicle which puts a stress on the overall electricity bill adding another Rs.
+Hence, they rely on home electricity to charge up the vehicle which puts stress on the overall electricity bill adding another Rs.
 2000-2500.
 They usually charge up the vehicle at night and the battery usually lasts 11-12 hours.
 The battery also needs to be replaced after six months or a year which costs around Rs.
 4000.
 On average a driver earns Rs.
 600-1000 which is not enough if the cost of charging the battery, repairment cost and regular expenditure is considered.

 Some of the drivers also state that they do not get insurance for the e-rickshaw and most of them were not provided with any instalment option for the purchase of their e-rickshaw.
-The price of an e-rickshaw range from Rs.
+The price of an e-rickshaw ranges from Rs.
 1,00,000 to 1,40,000.

-In 2022, a hundred electronic vehicle charging booths were installed across Guwahati in order to promote the adoption of electric vehicles across the region.
+In 2022, a hundred electronic vehicle charging booths were installed across Guwahati to promote the adoption of electric vehicles across the region.
 But, the problem is they are concentrated in only one region.
 Whereas, there is a need to install charging points in other parts of the state.

-Assam EV policy 2021
+Assam EV Policy 2021

 According to the draft Electric Vehicles Policy of Assam 2021, there are exemptions and reimbursements for registration charges and road tax for all EVs till 2026.
 The policy also stated that EV owners may exchange a vehicle's battery that has reached the end of its useful life at any charging station or swapping station in exchange for payment.
 The policy forbids the scrapping of EV batteries as well as any other form of battery disposal.